M4xZ/awaf-policy-validator/README.md

 Once the results are clear from any failed tests, it means that you WAF is ready to be deployed and provide the basic protection level against web attacks.

 #### 4. [Add Attacks] Build your custom tests to cover more use cases
-open the "tests.json" file and add your own test vector block based on the same JSON format
+open the "tests.json" file and add your own test vector blocks based on the same JSON format.
-Follow the tests samples in the tests.json file as an examples to the options that you can use
+Follow the tests samples in the tests.json file as an examples to understand how to build a new attacks.

 #### Disclaimer
 The tool is not testing whether the application itself is vulnerable and also tests only a subset of attacks.
 The tool tries to test the WAF security policy level, and is not a replacement for a vulnerability scanner assessment.